Regional Representative for the National Social Anxiety Center (NSAC)

 • Reduce avoidance behaviors that keep OCD strong

-Schema Therapy for OCD
+Schema Therapy for OCD | San Jose and Silicon Valley

-People with OCD often have lifelong patterns like perfectionism (“I can’t make mistakes”), excessive responsibility (“It’s my job to prevent harm”), or fear of losing control.
+With OCD, you may have lifelong patterns like perfectionism (“I can’t make mistakes”), excessive responsibility (“It’s my job to prevent harm”), or fear of losing control.
 These “life traps,” or schemas, can make it harder to let go of obsessions and compulsions.

-Schema Therapy for OCD helps you:
+Schema Therapy for OCD in San Jose and California helps you:

 • Identify the core life traps that keep OCD stuck in a loop